 Now you know how HPV spreads through sexual contact, and how it can also be transmitted through non-sexual means like skin-to-skin contact and, more rarely, via contaminated objects.
 The good news is that there are ways to help prevent HPV transmission.

 How to prevent the spread of HPV

-1. The HPV vaccine: Protection against infection is possible with the HPV vaccine, which protects against the high-risk types of HPV.
-It is the safest, most effective way to protect against genital warts and HPV-related cancers.
-It is important to take the vaccine at the recommended age for it to be effective.
-Vaccination before first sexual contact, is the most effective, providing the highest possible protection of more than 90%.
+1. The HPV vaccine: HPV vaccination has been demonstrated to help protect against certain high-risk types of HPV, which can help protect against genital warts and some HPV-related cancers.
+It is important to take the vaccine at the recommended age.
+Vaccination before first sexual contact may help provide protection of more than 90%.

 Maintaining personal hygiene and getting regular check-ups can also play a vital role in HPV prevention.

 Remember, staying informed and taking proactive measures is key to combating HPV.
-By taking preventive measures, seeking vaccination, and staying vigilant with health check-ups, we can reduce the risk of HPV and its potential consequences.
+By taking preventive measures, seeking HPV vaccination, and staying vigilant with health check-ups, we may reduce the risk of HPV and its potential consequences.

 Disclaimer: HPV - Human Papillomavirus.
 This information is intended for awareness purposes only and should not be considered a substitute for professional medical advice.
 Please consult your doctor.

 *Image for representation purpose only